solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/README.md

 In this quickstart, for both parts, we will be building a regression model to predict Taxi Fares in New York City.
 We will use a preprocessed labeled training data with features such as number of passengers, trip distance, datetime, holiday information and weather information.

-## Part 1: Automated Machine Learning with Visual Interface
+## Part 1: Automated Machine Learning in Azure Portal

 - Follow instructions at: [AutoML in Azure Portal](./automl-azure-portal/README.md)